A. K. Fazlul Huq

 Huq boycotted titles and a knighthood granted by the British government.
 He was notable for his English oratory during speeches to the Bengali legislature.
 He courted the votes of the Bengali middle classes and rural communities.
 He pushed for land reform and curbing the influence of zamindars.
 As prime minister, Huq used legal and administrative measures to reduce the debt of millions of farmers subjected to tenancy under the Permanent Settlement.
 He was considered a leftist and social democrat on the political spectrum.
 His ministries were marked by intense factional infighting.

 In 1940, Huq had one of his most notable political achievements when he presented the Lahore Resolution which called for the creation of a sovereign state in the Muslim-majority eastern and northwestern parts of British India.
 During the Second World War, Huq joined the Viceroy of India's Defence Council and supported the Allied war efforts.
 Under pressure from the governor of Bengal during the Quit India movement and after the withdrawal of the Hindu Mahasabha from his cabinet, Huq resigned from the post of premier in March 1943.
 In the Dominion of Pakistan, Huq worked for five years as East Bengal's attorney general and participated in the Bengali language movement.
-He was elected as chief minister, served as a federal minister and was a provincial governor in the 1950s.
+He was elected as chief minister, served as a federal minister and was a provincial governor in the late 1950s.

-Fazlul Huq died in Dacca, East Pakistan (now Dhaka, Bangladesh) on 27 April 1962.
-He is buried in the Mausoleum of Three Leaders.
+Fazlul Huq died in Dacca, East Pakistan (now Dhaka, Bangladesh) on 27 April 1962 at age 88.
+He is buried with Khwaja Nazimuddin and Huseyn Shaheed Suhrawardy in the Mausoleum of Three Leaders.
 Sher-e-Bangla Nagar, where the National Parliament is located, is named in his honour.
 His son, A. K. Faezul Huq, was a Bangladeshi politician.